My Tokyo Guide

 Mt.
 Takao is one of Tokyo's most popular natural retreats, and its proximity to the city makes for a convenient excursion for those who love hiking or simply want to escape the city.
 Proximity creates crowds however, and if you've got the choice it's recommended you head there on a weekday rather than a weekend.

 Head up to the Itchodaira area for one of the best collections of cherry trees in the greater Tokyo area.
-The grove of cherry trees known as Takaosan Senbonzakura is a bit of a hike to reach, so come prepared to put in the miles for your blossoms.

 During autumn, in a similarly popular natural phenomena, the mountain bursts into the fiery colors of fall—beautiful hues of red, gold and purple entirely transforming the area.